bharathkumar-gopalan/code-challenge-ui/README.md

 The tests can be launched from the command line, First Navigate to the automation-code-challenge base folder
 1. To run the automation in chrome type __`mvn clean test -Dbrowser=chrome`__
 2. To run the automation in firefox type __`mvn clean test -Dbrowser=firefox`__

+#### __Configurable Parameters(Or System Properties)__
+The Framework has three configurable parameters
+1. __-Dbrowser__(The browser to run the automation on ).
+The default value is chrome and the allowed options are chrome and firefox)
+2. __-Denv__(The evironment to run the automaton on).
+The Default and only allowed value is prod
+3. __-Dserver__(The selenium server URL) .
+The Default value is http://localhost:4444/wd/hub

+For example the command __`mvn clean test -Dbrowser=chrome -Denv=prod -Dserver=http://10.0.192.112:4444/wd/hub`__ will run the automation on chrome , with prod evnironment URL (http://automationpractice.com/index.php) with a selenium server running on the host 10.0.192.112